 Guess What’s In the Box

-Guess What’s In the Box is another game that is fun for smaller children.
+Guess What’s In the Box is another fun indoor game to play at home with smaller children.
 Find random objects throughout the house and put them in a box (shoebox works, but any plastic storage container works, too.)

 Put a towel over the box and have the kids reach in and pick one object.
 Using their skill of deduction, they try to figure out what the item is without looking at it.